JOB TITLE: NY Connects Independent Living Outreach Specialist

 - Deliver the public education campaign that has been developed and approved by the state.

 - Responsible for reporting all consumer activity, certifications, and trainings, outreach activities and meeting attendance.

-- Accurately document consumer services in Peer Place within two (2) business days of the date of service.
+- Accurately document consumer services in Peer Place as well as Western New York Independent Living, Inc.’s (WNYIL’s) Electronic Consumer Record (ECR) within two (2) working days of the date of service.

 - Utilizing technology for reporting, referrals, tracking and accessing resources and coordinate three-way phone calls for a warm transfer.